alexchilton1/7MU011-Reactive-Sound-Installation/README.md

     pinMode(led6, OUTPUT);
 }
 ```
-The loop section on this multiple sensor prototype now works a little differently than before, for example each sensor is put into a group; in this case "SonarSensor" and has its integers sepcified.
-This is because, the generic sensor pins will used later in there own void declarations but will not be specific to any particular sensor.
-Instead they will state how the sensor should behave and thus it requires separate, additional declaration to make each sensor variable otherwise they would all behave the same.
+The loop section on this multiple sensor prototype now works a little differently than before, for example each sensor is put into a group; in this case "SonarSensor" and has its integers specified.
+This is because, the generic sensor pins will be used later in their own void declarations but will not be specific to any particular sensor.
+Instead they will state how the sensor should behave and thus require a separate, additional declaration to make each sensor variable otherwise they would all behave the same.
 The individual sensors are then given names; for this example they are "FirstSensor", "SecondSensor" and "ThirdSensor".
 The module uses a combination of the unique pins and the generic calculation to understand how it should behave.
 The serial printing is divided into three separate numbers and waits 300ms before printing each time.
 ```
 void loop() {
     SonarSensor(trigPin1, echoPin1); //adding the SonarSensor into the loop, to be recalled later and with intergers specified to the corresponding pins and leds.